Skip to content

 Link to this section

-1. Always use async/await when calling Management API methods
+1. Always use async/await when calling Management API methods: The Management API is async-native for better performance

-3. Cache results when appropriate to reduce API calls
+3. Cache results when appropriate: Reduce API calls by caching user data, organizations, and permissions

-4. Use appropriate error handling for production environments
+4. Use appropriate error handling for production: Implement logging, monitoring, and graceful error recovery

 For more information about the Management API endpoints and capabilities, see the Kinde Management API documentation.